kristithrasher/-Credit_Rish_Analysis/README.md

 Trained and compared two different ensemble classifiers

-* Balanced Random Forest Classifier it randomly under samples each bootstrap sample to balance it.
+* Balanced Random Forest Classifier randomly under samples each bootstrap sample to balance it. ( (Balanced Accuracy Score of 79%, Precision score of .04 for high risk and F1 score of .07 for high risk loan status)

 ![BalancedRandomForestClassifier](https://user-images.githubusercontent.com/94208810/158257219-89def98d-4cec-4ef2-9a99-35dc8e4e1fca.png)

-* Easy Ensemble Classifier balances data by randomly under sampling.
+* Easy Ensemble Classifier balances data by randomly under sampling. ( (Balanced Accuracy Score of 93%, Precision score of .07 for high risk and F1 score of .14 for high risk loan status)

 ![EasyEnsembleClassifier](https://user-images.githubusercontent.com/94208810/158257274-53f4e88b-e494-4a51-860f-f19d2d8d05d0.png)

 ## Summary
 LendingClub, a peer-to-peer lending services company presented me with a credit card credit dataset.
-Using different machine learning models, I was able to predict Credit Risk based on the data and compare them.
+Using several different machine learning models and algorithms, I was able to predict Credit Risk based on the data and compare them.
-After performing the analysis of credit rish using several algorithms I have come to the consclusion with the results listed below for each algorithm.
+After performing the analysis of credit rish using several algorithms I have come to the consclusion with the results listed above for each algorithm.
+Most all of the precision scores were low for high risk loans.
+THe ensemble classifiers showed higher balanced accuracy scores with Easy Ensemble Classifier having a high balanced accuracy score of 93% and looking at the highest F1 Score at .14.
+I believe that Easy Ensemble AdaBoost model was the best to use in predicting credit risk.